sophiabanda/letsmeet/README.md

 ## User Scenarios

 **_As a logged-in user,
+I should be able to use the search to filter by city So I can find events in cities I am interestd in_**

+**_As a logged-in user,
 I should be able to hide events details
 So that I can see more or less information about an event._**

 **Scenario:** A user has filtered events by their city, but only cares to see the event type and title.

-**Given:** A user has utilzed the fitler search to narrow results down to events in their city

-**When:** The user clicks to hide events details

-**Then:** The detailed event description is hidden from view
+**Given:** A user has utilzed the fitler search to narrow results down to events in their city **When:** The user clicks to hide events details **Then:** The detailed event description is hidden from view

 **_As a logged-in user,